zsiki/GeoEasy/doc/reference_guide.rst

 Log window
 ..........

 Only one log window can be opened.
-It shows the resuts of calculations.
+It shows the resuts of calculations also.
 The content of the log vindow is mirrored in the log file (even if the log window is closed).